ArmanKhanTech/MindMaster/README.md

   <li><b>Take-a-Break:</b> Temporarily block all distractions for a set duration to focus on other tasks or simply take a mindful break.</li>
   <li><b>Blocking Modes:</b> Choose from five blocking modes (Usage Limit, Specific Time Interval, Quick Block, Number of Launches & Fixed Block) to customize the intensity of your blocking experience.</li>
   <li><b>Normal & Strict Modes:</b> Switch between Normal and Strict modes to adjust the overall level of blocking and access restrictions.</li>
-  <li><b>Uninstall Protection:</b> Prevent accidental uninstallation of AchieveIt to ensure consistent protection against distractions.</li>
+  <li><b>Uninstall Protection:</b> Prevent accidental uninstallation of MindMaster to ensure consistent protection against distractions.</li>
   <li><b>Password Protection:</b> Secure your settings and preferences with a password to maintain control over your blocking configurations.</li>
 </ol>
 <br>

 **Supported Browsers:**

-AchieveIt currently supports blocking for the following popular browsers:
+MindMaster currently supports blocking for the following popular browsers:

 <ul>
   <li>Google Chrome</li>